LennartFr/2019-7-11-L-L-SF/README.md

 1. Introduction

-1. On your laptop: how to install the IBM Visual Studio Code with the brand new IBP plugin
+1. On your laptop: how to install the Visual Studio Code with the IBM Blockchain Platform plugin

 1. How to create your first Smart Contract with Visual Studio Code